pjcozzi/Articles/CIS565/GitHubRepo/README.md

 ### Representitive Image

 The `README.md` should start with a title, followed by your name (with a link to your website, twitter, blog, etc.), and then a representitive image of your work.
-Including a image like this has been tradition in SIGGRAPH and many other graphics venues for years.
+Including an image like this has been tradition in SIGGRAPH and many other graphics venues for years.
 Here's some good examples:

    * [GPU-Accelerated Dynamic Fracture in the Browser](https://github.com/kainino0x/cis565final) by Jiatong He and Kai Ninomiya
    * [Surface Mesh Reconstruction from RGBD Images](https://github.com/cboots/RGBD-to-Mesh) by Collin Boots and Dalton Banks